Preparing you for surgery & recovery

 Going back to school or work

-You and your Surgeon, along with the entire care team, wants to get you back to work as quickly as possible.
-Your Surgeon will be able to give you some ideas about what an average recovery would be, but everyone is different and your recovery could take less time or maybe longer.
-You and your Surgeon should discuss your work requirements so that you will better understand any limitations you may have in returning to school or work.
-It is always recommended that you talk with your employer before your surgery so that they can plan for your absence and you can pick up any “back to school” or “back to work” forms that they may want from your Surgeon before you are allowed to return.
+No matter your treatment plan, you and your surgeon should discuss your work requirements so that you will better understand any limitations you may have in returning to school or work.
+It is always recommended that you talk with your employer before your surgery so that they can plan for your absence and you can pick up any “back to school” or “back to work” forms that they may want from your surgeon before you are allowed to return.
 Make sure that you fill out all of YOUR part of the form(s) before you give them to your physician or physician’s assistant.